hitesh05/Neural-Language-Modeling/A3/README.md

 python main.py --lr <learning_rate> --bs <batch_size> --eps <number_of_epochs> --dropout <dropout> --heads <atttn_heads> --layers <enc_dec_layers>
 ```

-- batch size: Only <= 16 size works for 1 GPU on Ada.
-Default is also set to 16.
+- batch size: Only <= 8 size works for 1 GPU on Ada.
+Default is also set to 8.
-- number of epochs: 1 epoch takes about 13 minutes when you submit a batch job on Ada.
+- number of epochs: 1 epoch takes about 20-25 minutes when you submit a batch job on Ada.
 Deafault is set to 10.
 - dropout: set accordingly, default = 0.1
-- attention heads: model dimension is 300, so set accordingly. default number is 6.
+- attention heads: model dimension is 512, so set accordingly. default number is 8. (same as the `attention is all you need` paper)
 - layers: default number is 6 as per the `attention is all you need` paper. feel free to inc/dec.

 ## Stuff for my reference
 ### Web links for TRANSformers